 Failure of U.S. Education System

 A 2009 survey shows students in the U.S. are falling behind other countries in critical education areas including reading, science, and math.
+This news might be alarming to some who are relying on the US Education System to prepare them for high paying jobs after graduation.
 According to a recent study, the United States out of 34 countries “ranked 14th in reading, 17th in science and 25th in math.”
 Read more about the failure of the U.S. education system.
 (From the USA Today article excerpt featured below)

 We here at Fremont College agree with the article from USA Today regarding the failure of American schools and are actively responding to the challenge of improving the higher education system in the United States.
 This is why we have aggressively expanded our course offerings and even added a new campus location in Los Angeles to better serve our community and students.

 Explore some of our college programs for both diploma and degree offerings by browsing the following: